Mighty Throw Barbarian Endgame Build Guide

 Gear & Skills

-• Giant Strides helps Leap stay off cooldown and keep us mobile.
+- Bear Clan Berserker's helps Leap and Charge stay off cooldown and keep us mobile.

-• Rupture can be used at will since its cooldown is removed when wielding The Third Blade.
+- Rupture can be used at will since its cooldown is removed when wielding The Third Blade.
+It's mainly used for single target burst damage.

 This setup optimizes the build to push the highest possible Tiers in The Pit after you have finished the Mythic variant and reached a plateau in your progression.